Nonlinear acoustics

 This is the Burgers equation, and it is \(\mathcal{O}(\epsilon^2)\).
 This equation can be thought of as a combination of equation (\ref{nonlinear approximate}) (the quadratic order lossless nonlinear progressive wave equation) and equation (\ref{lossy}) (the linear lossy progressive wave equation).
 The Burgers equation is the simplest model of nonlinear and absorptive wave propagation, which allows for the study of waves beyond the point of shock formation.

-10. When nonlinearity dominates absorption, what is the name of the solution to equation (\ref{Burgers}) in the region \(\sigma = x/\bar{x}\gtrsim 3\)? [answer]
+10. When nonlinearity dominates absorption, what is the name of the solution of equation (\ref{Burgers}) in the region \(\sigma = x/\bar{x}\gtrsim 3\)? [answer]

 This is the Fay solution.